AC Control Head Vacuum Switch

 Home How To's

 At one time, or another, you may encounter a situation when the upper lever on your HVAC control head will not operate correctly and allow you to select the mode of operation you wish.
-When this occurs, the problem is generally caused by the vacuum switch which is mounted on the rear of the head.
-The plastic pin that holds it together breaks, the halves separate, and, the lever jams.
+When this occurs, the problem is often caused by the vacuum switch which is mounted on the rear of the head.
+The plastic pin that holds it together breaks, the halves separate, and, the lever may jam.

 The part number for this switch is GM# 16037778 or AC Delco 15-71389.